-Before you may student teach, you must pass a subject area test in each certification area.
+Before you may student teach, you must have a GPA of 3.0 or higher in your major or pass a subject area test.
 The applicable tests are listed below and on the DPI website.
 Plan to take this test no later than March of the year before student teaching (register at least a month in advance).
 It can take up to six weeks for your scores to reach Lawrence, and official scores from ETS Praxis or ACTFL must be on file before you may begin.

 Test information is available from Carol Marx in the Education Department office (Briggs 117, 7:30-11:30 a.m.).
 For Praxis II, check the ETS Praxis website for test centers, dates, and registration (the nearest test center is UW-Oshkosh).
 For ACTFL, contact the chair of the Education Department to arrange the oral interview and writing proficiency test.
 Be sure to request that your scores be reported to Lawrence University to avoid a delay and additional score reporting fee.